h-shahid3/learn-hanzi/README.md

 * eslint version: 7.26.0

 ## Setup
-To run this project, first clone the repo.
-Navigate to both the client and server folders and run npm start to host the website locally.
+To run this project locally, first clone the repo.
+Navigate to both the client and root folders and run npm start to host the website locally.
 ```
 $ cd learn-hanzi
-$ cd server
 $ npm install
 $ npm run start
 ```